ADA-GWU/2024-a1-db-migration-ShamsiyyaAlakbarova/README.md

 Firstly we renamed column ST_ID to STUDENT_ID in STUDENTS table.<br>
 Then we changed the length of STUDENTS.ST_NAME and STUDENTS.ST_LAST from 20 to 30.<br>
 After, we renamed column INTEREST to INTERESTS in INTERESTS table.<br>
-For changing the type to array of strings we created temporary table TEMP_INTERESTS.Then we grouped the rows by student_id (1,2,3), aggregates the INTERESTS column values into a JSON array.
+For changing the type to array of strings we created temporary table TEMP_INTERESTS.
+Then we grouped the rows by student_id (1,2,3), aggregated the INTERESTS column values into a JSON array.
 To have commas and double quotes we used STRING_AGG statement.
-Also we used order by student_id, to place IDs in sequential order (from 1 to 3).<br>
+Also we used order by student_id, to place IDs in sequential order (from 1 to 3).
+At the end we dropped the original INTERESTS table, and renamed our temporary table to INTERESTS (recreated the table).
+To check, if there are updates in our table, run last two lines of script.<br>
 </p>